 Failure reinforces a belief that we don’t have what it takes to make it in the world.
 While we don’t welcome them, failures remind us that we are not the center of the universe.
 If we really think about our experiences, we can see that there are factors beyond our control—indeed, factors that have nothing at all to do with us.

-Failure humbles us, and this can be a good thing:
+Failure humbles us, and this can be a good thing.
+Humility:

-- Humility is not thinking less of yourself, but rather thinking about yourself less.
+- is not thinking less of yourself, but rather thinking about yourself less.

-- Humility reminds us that we’re no more important than anyone else.
+- reminds us that we’re no more important than anyone else.

-- Humility reminds us that it’s not about us.
+- points out that it’s not about us.

-- Humility makes us more authentic, which breeds trust.
+- makes us more authentic, which breeds trust.

-- Humility makes us better professionals, better leaders, and better human beings.
+- produces better professionals, better leaders, and better human beings.

 3. Keep Grasping for What is Out of Reach